shitcodebykaushik/linux_tut/Linux/sub-module/Permission.md

 # Cron job
 - It is the standard time-based job scheduler on UNIX/Linux.
 A cron job is a scheduled task that cron daemon (crond) runs automaticallt at specified time or interval .
+In short it is time scheduling tool .
 - crond is the background service that reads crontab files and run jobs .
 - Each user can have crontab;there are also system crontab `(/etc/crontab)` and drop-ins .
 - A cron job is mechanism for automating repetitive task in Linux.
 Instead of running command mannualy cron allow us to schedule them to run automattically at specific time or interval .